 - Provide incentives, such as staff assistance and financial assistance through available affordable housing funding sources, to encourage owners of small, contiguous parcels appropriate for affordable housing, to consolidate lots.
-Focus on small, contiguous R-3 and R-4 lots in Arbuckle and the unincorporated Colusa area. - Inform owners of small, contiguous multi-family parcels of available incentives for lot consolidation and encourage owners to take advantage of such incentives. - Assist affordable housing developers with the purchase and consolidation of small, contiguous parcels, through providing staff assistance and financial assistance, when available through CDBG, HOME, or other appropriate funds.
+Focus on small, contiguous R-3 and R-4 lots in Arbuckle and the unincorporated Colusa area. - Inform owners of small, contiguous multi-family parcels of available incentives for lot consolidation and encourage owners to take advantage of such incentives.

+Assist affordable housing developers with the purchase and consolidation of small, contiguous parcels, through providing staff assistance and financial assistance, when available through CDBG, HOME, or other appropriate funds.

-Implementation Schedule: Contact small lot owners by December 2010
+Implementation Schedule: Identify incentives and cContact small lot owners by December 2010; provide assistance upon request